nichoth/hermes/notes/ux.md

 The invite link is a URL containing a query string of inviter’s profile.
 Once user is directed and not a Hermes user, it would prompt them to create an account.
 Thereafter, it redirects user to profile of inviter.

-- Problem: URLs are browser-dependent, so this would entail designing for desktop, too.The potential user wouldn’t be able to see all functionalities.
+- Problem: URLs are browser-dependent, so this would entail designing for desktop, too.
+The potential new user wouldn’t be able to see all functionalities.

 - Problem: Defeats the purpose of privacy and encryption, since the online data has no way of encryption.